schady4/node-bourbon-5/README.md

 > Got questions?
 Need help?
 Tweet at [@phillapier](http://twitter.com/phillapier).

 # License
+node-bourbon-5 is Copyright © 2018 Jarett Schadlich.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.

 node-bourbon is Copyright © 2013-2014 Michael LaCroix.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.